 On behalf of The Florida Rehabilitation Council (FRC), I'd like to welcome you to our website.
 Our Council works together with the Florida Department of Education, Division of Vocational Rehabilitation to help Floridians with disabilities to improve their quality of life by becoming successfully employed in meaningful jobs of their choosing.

-As we work together to make our communities, schools and workplaces safer and more accessible for all individuals, we want to understand your needs and challenges in order to help shape the future and continue the progress we have made in promoting and providing vital services for individuals with disabilities.
+As the Council Chair and a person with a disability, I empathize with those who struggle every day to be able to fully participate in our programs and services, communities, schools and workplaces due to accessibility and design barriers.
+The FRC strives to understand your needs and challenges in order to help shape the future and continue the progress we have made in promoting and providing vital services for individuals with disabilities, leading to gainful employment.

 We need you!
 We need your feedback, recommendations, ideas and participation to ensure VR services are safely and effectively provided to all Floridians.
 You can click on the FRC Membership tab on this page to learn more about how to become involved and apply for membership on the FRC.

-The FRC will continue to engage all stakeholders to work with us on the state and national levels.
-Together we can help make Florida’s Vocational Rehabilitation Program the recognized leader in helping people with disabilities to safely find and maintain meaningful employment, thereby enhancing their independence.
+Together we help make Florida's Vocational Rehabilitation Program the recognized leader in helping people with disabilities to find and maintain meaningful employment.

 Florida Rehabilitation Council